 Once you’ve combed through the good reviews you might be missing, read through the reviews that are being factored into your Yelp rating.

-Some of the not-so stellar reviews are valid and must be dealt with.
-(Next up, we’re covering how to deal with negative reviews.)
-But some of those 1-, 2-, or 3-star reviews are from customers who fundamentally misunderstood the purpose or service of your business, and didn’t have the experience they were expecting because of the misunderstanding.
+Some of the not-so-stellar reviews are valid and must be dealt with.
+(Next up, we’ll cover how to deal with negative online reviews.)
+But some of those one-, two-, or three-star reviews are from customers who fundamentally misunderstood the purpose or service of your business, and didn’t have the experience they were expecting because of the misunderstanding.

 Nothing good can come from getting angry with disappointed customers.
 While the experience might have been a misunderstanding—and you are in the right—it’s always best to apologize and ask how your product or services could have been better.
 Or, publicly state how you’re trying to be better yourself—this shows potential customers that you care about their experience at your small business.
 Once you’ve publicly addressed the situation, consider privately messaging the customer to reiterate your apologies and further explain the situation.

-In fact, 33% of negative reviews turn positive once you’ve addressed the situation and responded to the upset customer.
+In fact, negative reviews have a good chance of becoming positive once you’ve addressed the situation and responded to the upset customer.
 And if your response takes away some fuel from their angry-review fire, then you might be able to encourage the customer to revise or redact their comment.

-If you have a noteworthy update or change to your business, announce it on Yelp!
+If you have a noteworthy update or change to your business, announce it on your Yelp for business owners page.
 Maybe you’ve put together a great new dessert menu, or you’re having a blowout winter sale.

 Let your customers know that now is the best time to visit your business by using the Yelp announcement tool.
 This Yelp for business owners tool is an easy way to stay connected with customers and attract potential clients.
 All you have to do is create an announcement and publish it to your Yelp page.

-And while you’re at it, up your offers and deals for customers who find you through Yelp.
+And while you’re at it, you can increase your offers and deals for customers who find you through Yelp.
 Offer discounts on services or meals, buy-one-get-one-free specials, or gift certificates for new customers.
 Whatever incentivizes your customers to walk through your business’s door is worth promoting on Yelp.